Tesco confirms pricing row with Unilever has been settled

-LONDON Britain's biggest retailer, Tesco (TSCO.L), confirmed on Thursday that a pricing row with Unilever (ULVR.L) had been settled, confirming a statement issued by the Anglo-Dutch consumer goods giant.
+LONDON (Reuters) - Britain's biggest retailer, Tesco (TSCO.L), confirmed on Thursday that a pricing row with Unilever (ULVR.L) had been settled, confirming a statement issued by the Anglo-Dutch consumer goods giant.

 "We always put our customers first and we’re pleased this situation has been resolved to our satisfaction," a Tesco spokesman said.